vekatze/neut/book/src/static-memory-management.md

 `on` takes a comma-separated list of variables.
 Variables specified there are cast to noema types in the body of the `let`, and cast back to the original types in the continuation.

-More specifically, `let-on` is something like the following syntax sugar:
+Conceptually, `on` is something like the following syntax sugar:

 ```neut
 let v on x = e in